Crimple Head Farm

 4. When writing your application, assume that the reader knows nothing about your organisation or your project

 Explain clearly who you are and what you intend to do.
 It is fine to use acronyms if you explain them the first time you use them.
 Try to see your project from the LEADER panel’s point of view.
 What will make them want to fund it?
-The funding is discretionary, so make full use of the application form to explain what is different and exciting about your project.
+The funding is discretionary, so make full use of the application form.

 5. Make sure you explain exactly what you want the money for